-Juju's pricing is not readily available on their website.
-Users should contact the company via telephone to request a quote.
+Employers can pay to have their vacancies highlighted on the platform.
+Interested users should contact the company via telephone to request a quote.

 Juju is a popular job search engine that aggregates listings from job boards and websites throughout the U.S. At the time of writing, over 5.7 million job posts in finance, HR, software, and administration were listed on the site.
 Employers can use the platform's pay-per-click model to sponsor their listings and reach candidates fast.

 - Job posts are linked directly to the employer's website.

 - Employers who choose to sponsor posts are asked to pay per click instead of per post.

 - Top job categories include accounting, customer service, education, and HR.

 - Employers can set budgets for sponsored posts.

 - At the time of writing, over 5.7 million vacancies were listed on the platform.